Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/event_code_of_conduct.md

 If an attendee fails to comply with any of the Health and Safety Requirements, The Linux Foundation may (but is not obligated to) take appropriate corrective action, which could include immediate removal from the event and venue without a refund, and/or imposing a temporary or permanent ban on an individual’s participation in future Linux Foundation events.

 ## Pre-Event Concerns
-If you are planning to attend an upcoming event, whether in-person or virtually and have concerns regarding another individual who may be present, please contact FOSS@e-mobilbw.de.
+If you are planning to attend an upcoming event, whether in-person or virtually and have concerns regarding another individual who may be present, please contact helpdesk@lists.openchainproject.org.
 Precautions will be taken to ensure your comfort and safety, including, but not limited to providing an escort, prepping onsite event staff, keeping victim and harasser from attending the same talks/social events and providing onsite contact cell phone numbers for immediate contact.

 *(based on https://events.linuxfoundation.org/about/code-of-conduct/)*